nkonstantinou/BaCS_lab_manual/source/conduct.rst

 * You should use version control as implemented by GitHub to keep track of code changes you make and when you made them, as well as sharing code with others.
-  Please go ahead and create a GitHub account if you don't already have one (https:\\github.com).
+  Please go ahead and create a GitHub account if you don't already have one.
   Reproducibility is related to replicability, which refers to whether your results can be obtained again with a different data set.